rootwork/salsa-clave/README.md

 * Pre-select a donation amount.

-* Setting HTML5 field types on numerical fields to trigger a number keypad for mobile users.
+* Set HTML5 field types on numerical fields to trigger a number keypad for mobile users.

-* Improving the "in honor of" and "in memory of" sections with true headers, and optionally making them collapsible.
+* Improve the "in honor of" and "in memory of" sections with true headers, and optionally making them collapsible.

-* Placing the terms of service agreement at the end of the form, out of the way.
+* Place the terms of service agreement at the end of the form, out of the way.

-### Advocacy
+### Advocacy (pending)

 * Alter the list of petition signatures from a table into &lt;div&gt; elements that can be floated or positioned (for instance, responsively).

-### Profile manager
+### Profile manager (pending)

 * Customize the hard-coded welcome text that greets supporters when they load the "profile manager" page (often encountered when clicking "update your